'Welcome To The Party, Zoom': Video App's Rules Lead To Accusations Of Censorship

 "The other seven events did not publicize any appearance from Ms. Khaled and were therefore able to be hosted on Zoom," according to the company's statement.

-Zoom felt similar heat this summer, after it shut down meetings commemorating the Tiananmen Square massacre at the request of the Chinese government.
-But while social media has long been in the middle of debates over content rules, it's a relatively new predicament for Zoom.
+Zoom felt similar heat this summer after it shut down meetings commemorating the Tiananmen Square massacre at the request of the Chinese government.
+But while social media companies have long been in the middle of debates over content rules, this is a relatively new predicament for Zoom.

 "Welcome to the party, Zoom," said Daphne Keller, a former Google lawyer who is now with Stanford University's Cyber Policy Center.